erdoski/ELE-489/README.md

-This repository contains Homework code for the lecture ELE 489
+This repository contains Homework codes for the lecture ELE 489